Sphereon-Opensource/eidas-signature-client/README.md

 ### Example PKCS\#7 flow

-Below an example is provided where a local Signing Service and a Local Azure Keyvault Certificate Provider is being used to sign with a certificate on the AATL list, resulting in "blue-bar" signatures.
-The example key vault settings can be found [above](#initialize-azure-keyvault-or-managed-hsm-certificate-provider-service).
+Below an example is provided where a local Signing Service and a Local Azure Keyvault Key Provider is being used to sign with a certificate on the AATL list, resulting in "blue-bar" signatures.
+The example key vault settings can be found [above](#initialize-azure-keyvault-or-managed-hsm-key-provider-service).
 The createSignature/verifySignature/getCert(s) methods would use the Azure Keyvault REST API, so we will be creating a digest first to ensure we are not sending the document to Azure Keyvault.

 ````kotlin